tonio73/data-science/README.md

 In this collection of workbooks, I want to start from simple examples and raw Python code and then progressively complexify the data sets and use more complex technics and libraries.

-On purpose, datasets are generated in order to adjust the parameters fitting with the demonstration.
+On purpose, most datasets are generated in order to adjust the parameters fitting with the demonstration.

-The notebooks are of type Jupyter, using Python 3.
+The notebooks are of type Jupyter, using Python 3.7

-__Best view on the notebooks are :__
+__To read or edit the notebooks you may :__
-- Browser notebooks in HTML from [the HTML table of content](https://tonio73.github.io/data-science/)
+- Browse notebooks in HTML from [the HTML table of content](https://tonio73.github.io/data-science/)
 - Open this repository [in nbviewer](https://nbviewer.jupyter.org/github/tonio73/data-science/tree/master/)
 - Clone the repository in order to test and modify locally within Jupyter ou JupyterLab